 Tungsten has a high hardness and its density is close to that of gold, so it can improve the strength, hardness, and wear resistance of steel.
 Tungsten is an important alloy element, which is widely used in the production of various steels.

-Tungsten carbide has high wear resistance and refractory, and its hardness is close to the diamond, so it is often used in some hard alloys.
+Tungsten carbide has high wear resistance and is refractory, and its hardness is close to the diamond, so it is often used in some hard alloys.
 At present, tungsten carbide is the largest consumption area of tungsten, the carbide is a powder metallurgy product made of tungsten carbide micron powder and metal binder sintered in a vacuum furnace or H₂ reduction furnace.

 Tungsten has the highest melting point of any metal and high hardness, so it is often used to produce alloys that are hot and wear-resistant.
-For example, alloys such as tungsten and chromium, cobalt, and carbon are commonly used to make high-strength, wear-resistant parts such as valves in aero-engines and turbine blades.
+For example, alloys such as tungsten and chromium, cobalt, and carbon are commonly used to make high-strength, wear-resistant parts such as valves in aero engines and turbine blades.

-This series of alloy has the characteristics of large specific weight, high strength, strong ray absorption ability, large thermal conductivity, small thermal expansion coefficient, good electrical conductivity, weldability and machining ability, and are widely used in aerospace, aviation, military, oil drilling, electrical instrumentation, medical and other industries, such as the manufacture of armor, radiator, rudder control balance hammer and such as knife switch, circuit breaker, spot welding electrode and other contact materials.
+This series of the alloy has the characteristics of large specific weight, high strength, strong ray absorption ability, large thermal conductivity, small thermal expansion coefficient, good electrical conductivity, weldability, and machining ability, and are widely used in aerospace, aviation, military, oil drilling, electrical instrumentation, medical and other industries, such as the manufacture of armor, radiator, rudder control balance hammer and such as knife switch, circuit breaker, spot welding electrode, and other contact materials.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2024 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.